Healthcare Navigation Programme.

 SiBot AI on Telegram

-12 months of core programme delivery.
-Part-time coordinator, volunteer expenses, printed materials in 3 languages, communications.
+Core programme delivery over 12 months.
+Part-time coordinator, volunteer expenses, printed materials in three languages, communications.

 Full-time team, expanded geographical coverage beyond Tower Hamlets, formal NHS trust partnerships, SiBot web platform, asylum casework programme.